Oslo

 Office rental market

-Rental prices in Oslo continued to rise in 2022, especially in the city centre.
-Low vacancy rates and little new construction will have a positive effect for properly owners.
-In the outskirts, property owners have filled their buildings, and the high construction costs may eventually push up rental prices in the outskirts as well.
+Rental prices continued to rise in 2022, especially in the city centre, and rose by 11 per cent on average for Oslo from 2021 to 2022.
+Low vacancy rates and little new construction will have a positive effect for property owners.
+In the outskirts, property owners have filled their buildings, and the high construction costs may eventually push up rental prices here as well.
 Higher rental prices are now required to initiate profitable projects.

 Click headings to sort table